GenericMappingTools/gmt/doc/rst/source/greenspline.rst

     gmt greenspline @Table_5_11.txt -R0/6.5/-0.2/6.5 -I0.1 -Gcontribution.nc -Sc -Z1 -C+c

-Finally, to use Cartesian minimum curvature splines in recovering a surface where the input data is a single surface value (pt.txt) and the remaining constraints specify only the surface slope and direction (slopes.txt), use::
+Finally, to use Cartesian minimum curvature splines in recovering a surface where the input data represent a single surface value (pt.txt) and the remaining constraints specify only the surface slope and direction (slopes.txt), use::